AdguardTeam/AdguardKnowledgeBase/13.technical-support/06.HAR/docs.en.md

         - docs
 ---

-HAR is the short form for HTTP ARchive format, which tracks all the logging of web browser's interaction with a site.
+HAR is short for "HTTP Archive", which is a file format for logging of a web browser's interaction with a site.

 * [Google Chrome](#Chrome)